 Obviously laying tiles horizontally or vertically wouldn’t make any difference to the actual space of your bathroom in an actual sense but more on the visual side of space it does..
 You can trick your mind into thinking that space is longer or higher than it really is.

 Laying The Bathroom Tiles Vertically

 You should always lay your bathroom tiles vertically when you are wanting to achieve height in a room.
-The best case scenario for laying vertical tiles is when you have a limited bathroom floor space but lots of walls.
-It will visually open up the space, giving you the illusion that the bathroom is higher than it actually is.
-Keep in mind the grout joints are crucial in this as you can see below if it matches perfectly you cant really tell which way it's laid.
-The other key point to which way to lay tiles is borders or stripes draw your eyes to the flow of a room below is a bathroom renovation in Canning Vale, WA where the grey metal border is laid horizontal against a vertical wall tile as mentioned if you cant see the grout lines whatever dominates in tone will dictate the room
+The best-case scenario for laying vertical tiles is when you have a limited bathroom floor space but lots of walls.
+It will visually open up space, giving you the illusion that the bathroom is higher than it actually is.
+Keep in mind the grout joints are crucial in this as you can see below if it matches perfectly you can’t really tell which way it’s laid.
+The other key point to which way to lay tiles is borders or stripes draw your eyes to the flow of a room below is a bathroom renovation in Canning Vale, WA where the grey metal border is laid horizontal against a vertical wall tile as mentioned if you cant see the grout lines whatever dominates in tone will dictate the room.

 Laying The Bathroom Walls Horizontal